Journey to Tobago’s underwater universe

 Frontier Divers offers specialty courses in deep-sea diving, diving on wrecks, underwater navigation, and night dives.
 With 60+ dive spots around Tobago, learning to scuba is the key to opening the door to a brave new world.

 Out at sea, where the Orinoco flows into the Caribbean Sea, the waters teem with big fish, giants of the deep like blue marlin, white marlin, swordfish, wahoo, tuna, barracuda and mahi-mahi.
 They tease and torment anglers, and mesmerise divers.
 The charter captains in Tobago are among the best in the world.
+Learn more about Tobago game fishing here.

 We strongly recommend using a PADI (Professional Association of Diving Instructors) registered guide.